-On average, share of current revenue related to FCEV technology ranges from 25% to 50%

-" T 8 1 80

-36 5106

-Xon peres >DB

-19 6 PM 39 4 2 9.4

-10 0 .E.
-SRKP5245

-74EC89C6 C9722FE7

-and dz wh

-Current capabilities reported include traction motors, integrated power electronics with nearly all responders noting some capability around high to voltage conversion but

-Current TRL levels of products suitable for heavy-duty applications are high ranging from 7-10 and MRL levels reporting a wider range from 4-10 indicating existence of production-

-Key barriers cited to progressing TRL include access to end users and use cases, as well as on-road certification testing and validation

-National Composites Centre / September 2021 13

-Thermal Management, HVAC and Auxiliaries

-Thermal management is an important challenge in any electrified vehicle system.
+36 810711312844 NON DEPEND IN B L CASTILLS VY 0 B 4 Majority have turnover of less £10m, this may indicate a fragmented market with lots of On average share of current revenue related to FCEV technology ranges from 25% to 50% CCurrent capabilities reported include traction motors, integrated power electronics with nearly all responders noting some capability around high to voltage conversion but Current TRL levels of products suitable for heavy-duty applications are high ranging from 7-10 and MRL levels reporting a wider range from 4-10 indicating existence of production- Key barrier sighted to progressing TRL include access to end user and use case as well as Perceived opportunity areas in HDVs range from supply of motor laminations, PCBs to Expected FCEV:BEV ratio is high in favour of FCEVs within this group of suppliers with scores ranging from 60%:40% through to 80%:20% for FCEVs FCEV is considered an opportunity area over the coming years, however, it is recognised National Composites Centre / September 2021 13 Thermal Management, HVAC and Auxiliaries Thermal management is an important challenge in any electrified vehicle system.
 Fuel cell electric powertrains have requirements for rejecting fuel cell heat as well as power electronics and battery thermal management.
 Fuel cells operate at 70C and are around 50% electrically efficient.
 Battery systems require maintenance at around 25C and peak thermal loads can be around 10kW.
 Key applications of FCEVs also include refrigeration and buses with air conditioning so electrified HVAC and refrigeration units are of interest from 5 to 30kW of cooling.
 Similarly, electrification of auxiliary systems that are traditionally hydraulic or compressed air-driven is of interest, such as power steering or hydraulic body systems.
 Key Insights: